As an Amazon Associate we earn from qualifying purchases.

 For those who are learning how to lead as they go, this book will likely ring true on a lot of points – and provide a wide variety of timely advice.

-‘The Culture Code: The Secrets of Highly Successful Groups’ (Daniel Coyle)
+‘The Culture Code’ (Daniel Coyle)

 One of the most recent entries on this list, The Culture Code is essentially a study of institutions that consistently achieve success.
 Drawing on examples from a wide array of backgrounds – from sports teams to military organisations – it focuses particularly on the exemplary cultures that these bodies have fostered.